CHAPTER FORTY-SEVEN

 2000- Up North

 It was December.
-I was 23 years old.
+I was twenty-three years old.

 Now I was an inmate.

-After 3 months of mental anguish languishing in Rikers, the NY Bureau of Prisons was finally shuffling me around, running me through the gauntlet of processing points.
+After three months of mental anguish languishing in Rikers, I was finally being shuffled around by the New York Bureau of Prisons.
+They ran me through the gauntlet of processing points.

-First, they had me at Bedford Hills Correctional Facility- the maximum-security joint in Westchester.
+First, I was taken up to Bedford Hills Correctional Facility- the maximum-security joint in Westchester.
 But that was just a brief stopover to log me into the system.

-Then they loaded me into a mini-bus and eventually let me know that I was being transported to Beacon Correctional Facility, up in Poughkeepsie.
+Then they loaded me into a mini-bus headed to god knows where.
+Eventually they let me know that I was being transported to Beacon Correctional Facility, up in Poughkeepsie.

-I mean, I wasn’t excited but I knew I would be okay doing 2, 2 and a half years there.
+I mean, I wasn’t excited but I knew I would be okay doing two, two-and-a-half years there.

 Little did I know that I’d walk out of that place with an understanding that solid female friendships were a crucial factor in the development of my soul.